uncbiag/mermaid/README.md

 # Lastest modifications
   * 12.13\
              dataManger into the apps/mm-reg, the system works through\
+             transfer to fileio when reading image in data_pool add adaptive_padding in fileio.py, to be favourable by the guassian fft
   * 12.12\
              add dataManager, Registration net, dataloader for typical dataset. see sample in prepare data\
              add 'data_pool.py', a generalized dataset pool class\